jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 * [https://twit.tv/shows/security-now/episodes/450 - Part 1](https://twit.tv/shows/security-now/episodes/450 "heartbleed podcast part 1")
 * [https://twit.tv/shows/security-now/episodes/451 - Part 2](https://twit.tv/shows/security-now/episodes/451 "heartbleed podcast part 2")

-Due to the severity of Heartbleed exploit, the importance and use of OpenSSL to the function of the internet, and the woeful donations and understaffing of the project, the Linux Foundation announced in April of 2014 the creatin of a Core Infrastructure program that will fund and adopt critical project such as OpenSSL.

 > "SAN FRANCISCO, April 24, 2014 – The Linux Foundation today announced it has formed a new project to fund and support critical elements of the global information infrastructure.
 The Core Infrastructure Initiative enables technology companies to collaboratively identify and fund open source projects that are in need of assistance, while allowing the developers to continue their work under the community norms that have made open source so successful.
 Founding backers of the Initiative include Amazon Web Services, Cisco, Dell, Facebook, Fujitsu, Google, IBM, Intel, Microsoft, NetApp, Rackspace, VMware and The Linux Foundation[^ch9f107]."

 #### LibreSSL

 Not to be outdone, the OpenBSD group immediately after HeartBleed, made a fork of the OpenSSL project code and called it [LibreSSL](https://www.libressl.org/ "LibreSSL") and began to strip out as much uneeded code as possible and to write new code.
 This library became the default cryptographic library on OpenBSD and was ported to Linux.
 Though it is new and has a smaller attack surface, so many products (for better or worse) are using OpenSSL that they have not or cannot switch libraries.
-Microsoft adopted its use in their native SSh client and server in Windows 10 as well.
+Microsoft adopted LibreSSL for use in their native SSh client and server in Windows 10 as well.

 > "LibreSSL is a version of the TLS/crypto stack forked from OpenSSL in 2014, with goals of modernizing the codebase, improving security, and applying best practice development processes.